Cascade's Quarterly Newsletter

 Early in the morning of September 28, 1982, nearly 40 train cars derailed near Livingston, LA.
 That fire burned for nearly two weeks as hazardous chemicals, seeped into the ground.
 The derailment forced more than 3,000 residents out of town for weeks and even months.
 Similar to the recent incident in East Palestine, OH, an array of cancerous chemicals including DNAPL and chlorinated solvents spilled into the surrounding environment.

 After 30 years of pump and treat, PCE DNAPL still remained.
 Due to the high continued cost of pump and treat and no end in sight, responsible parties turned to an alternative source zone solution - SourceKill.
 SourceKill is an emulsified zero valent iron for chlorinated solvent source remediation.
-It is manufactured exclusively for Cascade by TEA, Inc., the first licensee of this NASA patent for DNAPL remediation at Cape Canaveral.
+It is manufactured exclusively for Cascade, the first licensee of this NASA patent for DNAPL remediation at Cape Canaveral.
 SourceKill uses chemical reduction to primarily target known or suspected DNAPL source zones.

 See Lessons from Louisiana: Livingston's long road to recovery - WFMJ.com